robertsn808/CaptureByChristian/README.md

 # CapturedCCollective Media Platform

-A sophisticated AI-powered media business management platform built for professional media teams specializing in cinematic, high-impact content creation and FAA-certified drone photography.
+A sophisticated AI-powered media business management platform built for CapturedCCollective, a Hawai'i-based media team built on the belief that content can be both clean and creative.
+Our collective of creators focuses on Content, Cinematic vision, and Creative execution, delivering professional-grade visuals that leave a lasting impression.
 This application combines modern web technologies with artificial intelligence to create an immersive booking experience, portfolio management system, and comprehensive business administration platform.

 ## 🌺 Features